Xixiao007/Xixiao007.github.io/_posts/2019-07-10-illuminated-cloud.md

 3. IntelliJ has a `IdeaVim` which simulates Vim.
 I figured out most of vim keys can be seamlessly used in IntelliJ, which shortens drastically my hotkey learning curve.

 Therefore, I decided to give the combination of IntelliJ Idea and Illuminated Cloud a try for one month or two and see how it goes.
-After all, I have learned Vim and Emacs the hard way, learning one more modern IDE should be over difficult, should it?
+After all, I have learned Vim and Emacs the hard way, learning one more modern IDE shouldn't be overly difficult, isn't it?

 # Often used shortkeys